Cub Scouts (Scouting America): Training

 Fast Start Training is the introduction for adult leaders new to the Cub Scout program.
 Fast Start is self-paced and provided as a video or online.
 Youth Protection Training is required for all adult leaders and must be recertified per local council policy.
 Basic Leader Training consists of the online This is Scouting course and Leader Specific Training.
 This is Scouting is a common core program for all adult leaders in the Cub Scouting, Scouts BSA, Varsity Scouting, and Venturing divisions.
 Leader Specific Training is provided for the Tiger Cub den leader, Cub Scout den leader, Webelos den leader, Cubmaster, pack committee chairman and assistants.
 Once Basic Leader Training is completed, the leader is awarded a Trained emblem for uniform wear.

 At least one adult on a pack overnight campout must attend the Basic Adult Leader Outdoor Orientation (BALOO) in order to properly understand camping requirements.
 Leaders for day camp and resident camp programs must be trained and certified by the National Camping School.

 Supplemental training modules are designed to provide orientation beyond Basic Leader Training.
 These shorter training sessions are often provided at the Roundtable, a monthly meeting of leaders from the district, at a Pow-Wow or University of Scouting program offered by the local council and at National Cub Scouting Conferences held at the Philmont Scout Ranch and the Florida National High Adventure Sea Base.

-Wood Badge is the advanced training program for leadership skills for all adults in all BSA programs.
+Wood Badge is the advanced training program for leadership skills for all adults in all Scouting America programs.
 Wood Badge consists of six days of training (usually presented as two three-day weekends) and an application phase of several months.
 When training is complete, leaders are recognized with the Wood Badge beads, neckerchief and woggle.

 Training is also provided for all new den chiefs.